-Callisto was planned as a formal library, perhaps with bookcases flanking the fireplaces on both levels; however, the small structure is suitable for other uses such as an art or furnishings gallery, executive office, or social club.
+Callisto was planned as a formal library, with future bookcases flanking the fireplaces on both levels; however, the small structure is suitable for other uses such as an art or furnishings gallery, executive office, or social club.

 The exterior of Callisto features a convex portico of columns with Ionic capitals, and welcoming coach lights on the lower level.
 A unique interior boasts two large rooms with round spaces, including an upstairs gallery open to the room below through a round cutout.
 Both rooms include fireplaces and are connected by a formal staircase.

-Constructed of solid pine with handmade windows and doors, with hand-painted faux stone exterior walls, and gleaming grey marble interior floors reflecting an exquisite silver and crystal chandelier created by Phyllis Tucker.
+Constructed of solid pine with handmade windows and doors, with hand-painted faux stone exterior walls, and gleaming grey marble interior floors reflecting an exquisite silver and crystal chandelier created by the talented Phyllis Tucker.
 Callisto is elegant and stately, a lovely addition to a collection of fine miniatures.